UffizziCloud/uffizzi/README.md

 - [Subscribe to our newsletter](http://eepurl.com/hsws0b) - Receive monthly updates about new features and special events
 - [Contributing to Uffizzi](CONTRIBUTING.md) - Start here if you want to contribute
 - [Code of Conduct](CODE_OF_CONDUCT.md) - Let's keep it professional
-- Give us a star ⭐️ - If you are using Uffizzi or just think it's an interesting project, star this repo!
-This helps others find out about our project.

 ## FAQs
 <details><summary><b>What about my database?</b></summary>